tristankechlo/1.16.1-Improved-Vanilla/README.md

-config-file can be found in path-to-Minecraft-Folder/'Save-Name'/serverconfig/improvedvanilla-server.toml for Server-Hosters: needs to be installed on the server-side only
+config-file can be found in path-to-Minecraft-Folder/'Save-Name'/serverconfig/improvedvanilla-server.toml